openxc/vi-firmware/docs/config/diagnostic.rst

 Note that the ``id`` of the response is different from the request, because we sent the request to the functional broadcast address ``0x7df``.
 If you use a physical address with your request, the ID of the response will match.
+The ``bus`` is also different from that specified in the mapping - it's the controller ID, not the name of the bus.

 Recurring Parsed OBD-II PID Request
 ========================================